-Our key experimental innovation is the concurrent measurement and modeling of the optical Far Field Diffraction Pattern (FFDP) and the temperature distribution of the SLR payloads under accurately laboratory-simulated space conditions produced with a close-match solar simulator.
-The SCF (Satellite/lunar/GNSS laser ranging and altimetry Characterization Facility) is a set of specialized instruments, which make possible the recreation of a realistic space environment around the tested CCRs and the concurrent monitoring of temperature variations of the tested payloads and of optical performance, in terms of FFDP and wavefront Interferogram.
+Our key to experimental innovation is the concurrent measurement and modeling of the optical Far Field Diffraction Pattern (FFDP) and the temperature distribution of SLR payloads under space conditions accurately simulated in the laboratory, produced with a close-match solar simulator.
+The SCF (Satellite/lunar/GNSS laser ranging and altimetry Characterization Facility) is a set of specialized instruments that allow us to recreate a realistic space environment around the tested CCRs and the simultaneous monitoring of temperature variations of the tested payloads and of the optical performance, in terms of FFDP and wavefront Interferogram.
 This new industry-standard space test is called SCF-Test, a background intellectual property of INFN [1].

 The SCF is very versatile for its large number of measurement ports (side and back), very long horizontal translations and capabilities for lunar laser ranging (LLR) and laser altimetry CCR payloads.